 Disney World in July 2026 (Weather, Crowd Expectations, and Details)

 July is a busy month at Walt Disney World.
-The month starts with a bang (literally) in terms of the 4th of July holiday.
+The month starts with a bang (literally) regarding the 4th of July holiday.
 It is one of my favorite times to visit as a repeat guest.
 From the parks to the resorts, there will be extra festivities to celebrate the holiday weekend.
 That will be especially true for 2026, as Disney celebrates America’s 250th anniversary.
 We’ve already listed a few things that have been announced below.

 The weather in July is hot.
 It’s almost as insufferable as August and September, but not quite.